 - Start Small then Add On: Introduce your child to hiking through short trails (1 mile or so) in familiar settings.
 Later, add on little by little (either distance or time spent walking) as they get used to the pace of a hike.

 - Play Games & Have Fun: The best way to encourage a child to love an activity is to make it fun!
-Count the number of birds you see flying overhead, play a game of I Spy as you walk down the trail.
-Turn the uphill climb into an adventure with a dragon to battle and to scare away.
+Count the number of birds you see flying overhead, and play a game of I Spy as you walk down the trail.
+Turn the uphill climb into an adventure with a dragon to battle and scare away.

 Early Literacy in Everyday Places: The Park